RicardoCV2/RaceGame/README.md

-# RaceGame
+# Physics-2----3D-Racing-Game
-Race game using bullet 3D
+The objective of this repository is creating a 3D Racing Game using the "bullet" library